Drought-resistant planting at RHS Garden Harlow Carr. Image: Olivia Drake

 Surprisingly drought-tolerant once established, aubretia quickly spreads to form an evergreen mat which becomes smothered in four-petalled purple blooms throughout spring.
 As well as ground cover, it is perfect for rockeries, the front of borders and cascading over walls.

-We hope this selection of drought-tolerant plants has provided ideas for your own low-maintenance, sustainable garden that will thrive in dry conditions.
-Find everything you need to know about growing and caring for alpine plants over on our helpful hub page.
+We hope this selection of drought-tolerant plants has provided ideas for your own low-maintenance garden.
+Find everything you need to know about growing and caring for drought tolerant plants over on our helpful hub page.

 Pin It on Pinterest